ACCIDENTAL DEATH BENEFITSYour loved one died in a work-related accident. You deserve financial stability in the face of this tragedy.

 Can I sue my loved one’s employer?

 Based on Illinois law, it can be difficult to sue a company for damages.
 In some extreme cases, like wrongful death, it is possible to sue if the employer can be proven negligent.

 Here are some additional factors to consider:

 - Was the death a direct result of employment?
 If your loved one had a heart attack at work, it can be hard to prove that it occurred as a direct result of their job.
 While these kinds of cases can be made, especially if the attack occurred after a particularly stressful work day, they’re harder (but not impossible) to argue.
-On the other hand, if your loved one was crushed by a forklift, it’s easier to link the job to the resulting death.
+On the other hand, if your loved one died due to an accident involving a faulty forklift, it’s easier to link the job to the resulting death.

 - Are you a dependent?
 While a non-dependent family member may be able to receive some benefits, such as burial benefits or a lump-sum payment, receiving weekly wage supplements requires proof of dependency.

 - Is there a third party involved?
 If your loved one died due to an accident involving a third party, such as a drunk driver, you may be entitled to sue the third party.
 (This does not mean you can sue the employer.)

 Contact The Epstein Law Firm for a free consultation.
 We’ll help you figure out the best legal course of action following a loved one’s passing.